 Once the values are added, save it and then reload the server.
-If you are using Nginx with the combination of FastCGI (PHP-FPM), then you need to perform further changes in the PHP-FPM, nginx.conf and php.ini file.
+If you are using Nginx with the combination of FastCGI (PHP-FPM), then you need to perform further changes in the PHP-FPM, nginx.conf, and php.ini files.

 - At first, you need to perform changes in the PHP-FPM file by navigating to the below-mentioned path:

 The path may be different for you depending on the PHP version you are using.
-Once you have open the particular file, set the following directive;
+Once you have opened the particular file, set the following directive;

 request_terminate_timeout = 300

 - After that, you have to make changes in the php.ini file which you can find by going through the following path: